stle1027/Masterarbeit/README.md

 Check [Tools.md](Tools.md) for intructions to build prototype and prepare weights.

 ## Acknowledgement
-This master thesis is based on the code of DE-ViT:
+This master's thesis is based on the code of DE-ViT:

 [Arxiv Paper](https://arxiv.org/abs/2309.12969)
 ```